megastep/makeself/README.md

   * **`--noexec`** : Do not run the embedded script after extraction.
   * **`--noexec-cleanup`** : Do not run the embedded cleanup script.
   * **`--nodiskspace`** : Do not check for available disk space before attempting to extract.
+  * **`--cleanup-args`** : Specify arguments to be passed to the cleanup script.
+Wrap value in quotes to specify multiple arguments.

 Any subsequent arguments to the archive will be passed as additional arguments to the embedded command.
 You must explicitly use the `--` special command-line construct before any such options to make sure that Makeself will not try to interpret them.